bdkiran/jocko/README.md

 ## Gaols of the Project

 - Implement Kafka in Go
-- Protocol compatible with Kafka so Kafka clients and services work with Jocko
+- Protocol compatible with Kafka so Kafka clients and services work with Noloan
 - Make operating simpler
 - Distribute a single binary
-- Use Serf for discovery, Raft for consensus (and remove the need to run ZooKeeper)
 - Simpler configuration settings
   - Get a cluster or single broker up and running quickly